PinkTsunami/wooldridge_solutions/README.md

-# Introductory Econometrics by Jeffery Wooldridge, Computer Solutions
+# Introductory Econometrics by Jeffrey Wooldridge, Computer Solutions
 R scripts for computer exercises in Introductory Econometrics by Jeffery Wooldridge (5/6 ed.)

 This is not intended to be homework solutions to the exercises.